 Photo credit: Hong Kong Disneyland

-Castle aside, a cool new zone is opening in the second half of 2023 that’s sure to have you shivering with excitement — Arendelle: World of Frozen.
+Castle aside, a cool new zone is opening in November 2023 that’s sure to have you shivering with excitement — Arendelle: World of Frozen.
 Expect exciting attractions like the Wandering Oaken’s Sliding Sleighs, a speedy coaster pulled by Olaf and Sven.

 5) Climb Suicide Cliff for epic city views